hugosykes/Tic-Tac-Toe/README.md

 ### Tech Stack

-I am going to use Node.js.
-Further developments to come with regards to testing framwork and further tech needed.
+I am going to use Node.js and jQuery.
+For testing, using the zombie browser, mocha for testing framework and chai for more assertions (my preferred 'expect' over 'assert')

 ### Nouns and verbs analysis